-Note: It takes a certain period of time after SYSCR2<SYSCK> is changed before the main system clock is switched.
+Note: It takes a certain period of time after SYSCR1<OSCSEL> and SYSCR2<SYSCK> are changed before the main system clock is switched.
 If the currently operating oscillation circuit is stopped before the main system clock is switched, the internal condition becomes as shown in Table 2-1 and a system clock reset occurs.
 For details of clock switching, refer to "2.3.6 Operation Mode Control".